-- 1-3 tablespoons white wine vinegar, to taste
+- 1-3 tablespoons white wine vinegar to taste

-- salt and freshly ground black pepper
+- fine sea salt and freshly ground black pepper

-- Heat the oil in a large soup pot.
+- Saute: Heat the oil in a large soup pot.
 Add the bacon cubes and fry gently until they render their fat.
 Add the vegetables and cook, stirring often, for about 5 minutes until they start to soften.

-- In the meantime chop the potatoes into small cubes.
-Give the potatoes to the soup, stir for about 2 minutes more, then add the cooking water from the beans and the beef bone broth.
+- Simmer: In the meantime chop the potatoes into small cubes.
+Add the potatoes to the soup, stir for about 2 minutes more, then add the cooking water from the beans and the beef bone broth.
 Add all the dried herbs and the cooked beans.
 Cover and bring to a boil.
 Lower the heat and simmer gently until all the vegetables are soft (check the potatoes), about 20 minutes or so.

-Note 2: If you don't have any bean cooking broth, use more beef bone broth.
+- If you don't have any bean cooking broth, use more beef bone broth.
 If you have more bean cooking broth, you can use it all for the soup and adjust the beef broth quantity accordingly.